emoon/minifb/README.md

-# MiniFB
+﻿# MiniFB

-MiniFB (Mini FrameBuffer) is a small cross platform library that makes it easy to render (32-bit) pixels in a window.
+MiniFB (Mini FrameBuffer) is a small cross-platform library that makes it easy to render (32-bit) pixels in a window.

 ## Quick Start